nilsgiebing/SimpleStorage.sol/README.md

 Solidity
 --------
-Solidiy is the programming language for smart contracts on various blockchain platforms.
+Solidity is the programming language for smart contracts on various blockchain platforms.
 It is mostly influenced by C++, Python and JavaScript.

 Scope
 --------